The Cambridge Grammar of the English Language

 Typographical and Other Errors

-The table below lists all known typographical errors in The Cambridge Grammar of the English Language.
+The table below lists all known typographical errors in The Cambridge Grammar of the English Language that are known to me.
 Most are very small: one-character spelling mistakes, spacing errors, character transpositions, and the like.
-On page 1036, in a fit of typographical nerdiness, we even correct an en dash (–) to a hyphen (-).
+On page 1036, in a fit of typographical nerdiness, I have even corrected an en dash (–) to a hyphen (-).

-Only a handful of the errors involve facts (and one of those, a glaring slip on page 518, involves not grammar but the geography of the Big Apple).
+Only a handful of the errors involve facts – and one of those, a glaring slip on page 518, involves a fact not about grammar but the geography of the Big Apple.

-Cases of the book giving or implying a wrong syntactic analysis are very rare indeed, but here are four examples:
+Cases of the book giving or implying a syntactic analysis that might be alleged to be wrong are very rare indeed, but here are four examples:

-1. On page 332 the tree in [11] shows the PP from Lloyds as a complement ("Comp:") licensed by the noun salary, but it should surely be analysed as a modifier, and the tree structure is compatible with that.
+1. On page 332 the tree in [11] shows the PP from Lloyds as a complement ("Comp:") licensed by the noun salary, but it should have been labeled as a modifier.
+The tree structure is compatible with that.
 The PP should have the function label "Mod:" above the category label "PP".

 2. On page 560, in [21], the use of laureate as a postpositive adjective is illustrated with Nobel laureate, but in that phrase the noun laureate is the head and Nobel is an attributive modifier.
 We should have cited poet laureate, where the head noun is poet and laureate does function as a postpositive adjective.
 (Notice that the plural of Nobel laureate is Nobel laureates.
-The plural of poet laureate — rare, because any given country selects a unique poet for that title — would be poets laureate under the analysis we are talking about, though many people would treat the phrase as if it were a word, and write poet laureates.
-It is clear that laureate as an adjective is being lost from the language, even in postpositive function with the head noun poet.)
+The plural of poet laureate — very rare, because any given country selects a unique poet for that title — would be poets laureate under the analysis we are talking about, though many people would inflect the phrase as if it were a word, and write poet laureates.
+Laureate as an adjective is clearly being lost from the language, even in postpositive function with the head noun poet.)

-3. On page 912, the term "Determinative whose" is incorrectly used, twice: whose is the genitive inflected form of the pronoun who, so although it functions as determiner, it belongs to the pronoun category, not the determinative category.
+3. On page 912, the term "Determinative whose" is incorrectly used, twice.
+In actuality whose is the genitive inflected form of the pronoun who, so although its function is determiner, it belongs to the pronoun category, not the determinative category.

 4. On page 1365, the example set [3] is introduced by noting that "canonical and non-canonical versions do not invariably have the same truth conditions".
 The intent was to point out that a passive (non-canonical) will not always have the same meaning as its active (canonical) counterpart.
-But our illustrative sentences involve negation: we note that the active clause Kim didn't sign many of them could be false (if Kim signed thousands of them) while the passive clause Many of them weren't signed by Kim was false (if only three remained unsigned), so the two don't have the same truth-conditional meaning.
 But since negative clauses are defined as non-canonical (p.
-46), "canonical" was the wrong word to use.
-The sentence preceding [3] should have said that non-canonical clauses do not invariably have the same truth conditions as their syntactically more basic counterparts.
+46), "canonical" was the wrong word to use, because our illustrative sentences involve negation in both the active and passive case, so both are non-canonical.
+We point out that the active clause Kim didn't sign many of them could be false (if Kim signed thousands of them) while the passive clause Many of them weren't signed by Kim was false (if only three remained unsigned), so the two don't have the same truth-conditional meaning, and that is true; but the sentence preceding [3] should have said that non-canonical clauses do not invariably have the same truth conditions as their syntactically more basic counterparts.

-Even in these cases, however, the correction involves changing just a single word.
+Even in these cases, however, the correction scarcely involves more than just a single ill-chosen word.

 A second table is given following the main one which shows a few entries that we now think should have been in the lexical index but were missed in the first printing (they were added in the second), plus a few further entries that we now think should have been added.

-We list in total about 100 errors here.
+We list in total just over 100 errors here.
 The book has 1,860 pages, so that's about one error every 19 pages.

 We'd be grateful for messages about any further errors that might be discovered.
 They should be emailed to pullum@gmail.com.